rchipka/symmetric/README.md

 # How does it work?

-1. Symmetric parses the javascript the code to an abstract syntax tree (AST).
+1. Symmetric parses the Javascript the code to an abstract syntax tree (AST).
-2. Symmetric uses it's own javascript evaluator to run the code on the client and server.
+2. Symmetric uses it's own Javascript evaluator to run the code on the client and server.
 3. Symmetric transfers state between the client and server over websockets or AJAX fallback.

 ### How can it execute server code on the client?